NLCaceres/my-portfolio/README.md

         - Patch updates (ex: 5.2.4 to 5.2.6) still make a new_framework_defaults file BUT in that case, config.load_defaults does not need to be updated ('config.load_defaults 5.2') and nothing should break.
   - `bin/rails server` -> Start up the server (shortcut -> `bin/rails s`)
   - `bin/rails test` -> Test all except system tests (shortcut -> `bin/rails t`)
+  - A weird quirk about Rails!
+Its root route only works if there is no index.html file in its public folder!
+    - Therefore if you want to run a controller action instead of serving that index.html file, you MUST rename the index.html file or simply delete it all together
+    - Since React creates a index.html file by default during its build process, it's important to rename it and serve our renamed file instead so we can actually see React do its magic once served by the controller's action (in this case application#fallback_redirect)
 ### Debugging Rails 6+ Apps on Ruby 3+ via Ruby's debug gem
 - Must use the VSCode rdbg extension to attach the gem to a process started by the `rdbg` command
   - Ex: `bin/rdbg -n --open=vscode -c -- bin/rails s` to start the server process, letting it wait for a debugger to attach